The Jive Aces: Promotion of Scientology

 In 2018, the band was featured in an episode of the series "Meet a Scientologist", on the network "Scientology Network".
-The half hour show uses vintage footage, interviews and performance clips to tell the tale of the Jive Aces rise from street entertainers to headlining at major festivals and events around the world, as well as the story behind their commitment to drug prevention.
+The half hour show uses vintage footage, interviews, and performance clips to tell the tale of The Jive Aces' rise from street entertainers to headlining at major festivals and events around the world and the story behind their commitment to drug prevention.